waynemoir/waynemoir.com/_posts/2014-01-19-why-bootstrap-is-perfect-and-why-it-is-not-working-for-us.md

 The many different variations of components Bootstrap provides, such as the different form layout methods and grid systems, were a godsend when we started out.
 Practically everything we needed was already available so we could hit the ground running, but this flexibility quickly become a nightmare for maintaining visual consistency within the application.
 Too much flexibility was hurting us.

 Switching out our in-house framework for Bootstrap in our products was hard.
 Our vague class names like "denied" felt like a good idea at the time but were a nightmare to locate in the code base.
 Replacing these with equally vague Bootstrap class names was painful, this was a lesson we learned too late to do anything about this time round but going forwards every component we add to our library will be name spaced.
-I would recommend watching When Bootstrap Attacks by Pamela Fox for a more in depth look at this issue.
+I would recommend watching <a href="http://www.youtube.com/watch?v=xbpnqbM6cRk">When Bootstrap Attacks by Pamela Fox</a> for a more in depth look at this issue.

 Eventually we learned to let go, we concluded that Bootstraps goals and our goals were different enough that we shouldn't worry about locking into a particular version.
 Instead we should back away slowly by editing the core files as required to change styles, remove component variations that don't belong in our library and "name space all the things".